Welcome to the Monkey House (short story): Main characters

 Nancy McLuhan is a hostess working at the Federal Ethical Suicide Parlor of Hyannis.
 She unites all the skills and virtues a suicide hostess has to fulfill: She is a virgin and convinced of the correctness of the laws of the government.
 She is an expert in judo and karate and holds advanced degrees in psychology and nursing.
 Furthermore, she is plump, rosy and six feet tall and wears the typical hostess's uniform, which includes heavy makeup, purple stockings and black boots.
 She looks 22 years old although she is already 63.
 This is because of the anti-aging shots people get twice a year.
 Nancy has adopted the conventions the government has established for society, but there is still a side of her that recognizes that this way of living is not quite right.
 When Billy the Poet's helpers make her drink a truth serum and ask her what it feels like to be a virgin at 63, she answers, "Pointless."
-Peter J. Reed suggests that "being an overgrown Barbie doll administering ethical suicide might well seem pointless.
+Vonnegut biographer Peter J. Reed suggests that "being an overgrown Barbie doll administering ethical suicide might well seem pointless.
 But the passage implies that her still being a virgin causes her to feel pointless, purpose evidently residing in her being a wife and mother."